Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 This file can be useful when not only the number of insertions is important, but also the distribution of the insertions within the genes.
 Similarily as the [pergene.txt and peresential.txt file](#pergenetxt-peressentialtxt), to suppress noise the insertion with the highest read count in a gene is removed from that gene.

+This file is uniquely created in the processing workflow described below.
+To create this file from a dataset processed in another workflow, store the bam file and the corresponding .bam.bai index file on the Linux desktop (see [How to use the Linux desktop](#how-to-use-the-linux-desktop)).
+Go to the python folder with the following command: `cd /home/laanlab/satay/Documents/software/python_codes/`.
+Run the transposonmapping_satay.py script with the bam file using the command `python3 transposonmapping_satay.py [path]/[filename.bam]` (see [How does it work](#how-does-it-work) for more explanation about the python script).
+If the index file .bam.bai is not present, create this before running the python script.
+The index file can be created using the command `sambamba-0.7.1.-linux-static sort -m 1GB [path]/[filename.bam]`.
+This creates a sorted.bam file and a sorted.bam.bai index file.
+Run the sorted.bam file in the python script using the command `python3 transposonmapping_satay.py [path]/[filename.sorted.bam]`.

 Example of pergene_insertions.txt file:

 > `Essential gene name chromosome Start location End location Insertion locations Reads per insertion location`